Anomalies

 By default, every anomaly starts with an ID.
 You can give the anomaly a friendly name, which displays at the top of the anomaly tile.
 To rename an anomaly, view the Anomalies Detail page.
 For more information, see Drill Into an Active Anomaly.

-At the bottom right of the tile, the initials of the user assigned to the anomaly display.
+At the bottom right of the card, the initials of the user assigned to the anomaly display.
 When you hover over the initials, the user's full name displays.
 If there is no assignee, an exclamation point displays.

 History Graph